Blog

 4. Know your body.
 Try not to schedule training for the first day or two if you know you’re going to be a useless pile of jet lag.
 Also – how’s your tummy?
 Have you pooped lately? (look, I’m a mother – I have to ask these things) Pay attention to how your body is reacting to food, altitude, etc and train accordingly.

 5. Be respectful.
-Every studio has different practices and standards; within the bounds of safety, it is not your place to openly critique the way they do things.
+Every studio has different practices and standards; within the bounds of safety, it is not your place to openly critique the way they do things (if you feel unsafe, fake a sudden headache or tummy trouble and pass on the remainder of class).

 6. Be friendly!
 As tempting as it is to sit apart from the group, scoot your tushie on over and be where the people are.
 Smile, attempt the local language, and try to tune into their energy.